lttech-llc/tinkerAccess/tinker_access_client/docs/bootimage.md

    sudo apt upgrade
    ```

    After the update completes the following dialog with be displayed.
-If you want to change the default screen resolution when connected to the Pi via VNC without a monitor, do not reboot just yet, and click 'Later'.
+If you want to change the default screen resolution when connected to the Pi via VNC, without a monitor, do not reboot just yet, and click 'Later'.
 Complete step 10 before rebooting.
-Otherwise, if you do not want to change the default screen resolution go ahead and reboot the Pi by clicking 'Restart':
+Otherwise, if you do not want to change the default screen resolution, go ahead and reboot the Pi by clicking 'Restart':

    ![Installation Setup Complete](images/pi_setup_complete.png)

 10. Change the default screen resolution.

-    This step is optional, but should be completed if you want the default VNC screen resolution to be something larger when no monitor is connected.
+    This step is optional, but should be completed if you want the default VNC screen resolution to be something larger, when no monitor is connected.
 Edit the */boot/config.txt* file to change the default screen resolution.
 From a terminal window on the Pi run the following command:

     ```
     sudo nano /boot/config.txt